-Patients who present with tubular breast deformity are often very unhappy, not with just the size of their breasts, but actually with the shape.
-The components of a tubular breast deformity include No. 1, a poorly defined inframammary fold.
+Patients who present with tubular breast deformity are often very unhappy, not just with the size of their breasts, but actually with the shape.
+The components of tubular breast deformity include No. 1, a poorly defined inframammary fold.
 In other words, there is no fold along the bottom of the breast or it is not defined well.
-No. 2, is a flattening or blunting of the lower pole of the breast in which there is no round shape to the lower breast causing a conical or tubular shape, almost a triangular shape, on an oblique or side view.
-Finally, there is also a pseudo-herniation of breast tissue into the nipple areolar complex.
-This means that the glandular thick or fatty tissue actually pushes the nipple areolar complex out performing a protrusion that does not look pleasing to the patients.
+No. 2, a flattening or blunting of the lower pole of the breast in which there is no round shape to the lower breast causing a conical or tubular shape, almost a triangular shape, on an oblique or side view.
+Finally, there is also a pseudo-herniation of breast tissue into the nipple-areolar complex.
+This means that the glandular thick or fatty tissue actually pushes the nipple-areolar complex out performing a protrusion that does not look pleasing to the patients.

 It is highly recommended that these patients undergo augmentation mammoplasty procedure either through saline or silicone implants under the muscle with the dual plane technique if it’s a minimal tubular breast.
 If it’s an endomorphic thick barrel chest, then we often place the implants above the muscle, subglandular, or retromammary plane.
 We also release along the inframammary fold in a radial striated fashion in order to round out the lower pole of the breast.
 We see patients with tubular breast deformity each and every week, if not several a week, who are really distraught and frustrated with not only the size of the breast, again with a conical tubular shape of the breast, which can be corrected.